r-n-o/tls-fetcher/README.md

-# tls-fetcher
+# TLS Fetcher

-Experimentation repo to fetch TLS content over sockets.
+Experimentation repo to fetch TLS content over Unix or VSOCK sockets.

-Right now this contains a program to fetch an HTTP (**non**-TLS) response over a UNIX socket.
+Right now this contains a program to fetch TLS response over a UNIX socket which proxies to TCP.

+## Running

-To run it:
+To run this:

 * start a socket proxy with `socat`:
   ```
-  socat UNIX-LISTEN:/tmp/host.sock,reuseaddr,fork TCP:$(dig +short www.dest-unreach.org):80
+  socat UNIX-LISTEN:/tmp/host.sock,reuseaddr,fork TCP:$(dig +short www.googleapis.com|tail -n1):443
   ```
-  the above will proxy connections established at `/tmp/host.sock` to the host for `www.dest-unreach.org` on port 80
+  the above will proxy connections established at `/tmp/host.sock` to the host for `www.googleapis.com` on port 443 (for TLS)
-* then run the run program:
+* Run the Rust program:
   ```
   cargo run
   ```

-Next up: write a rust program to replace `socat` and figure out how to make the host dynamic.
-Also: use HTTPS instead of barebone http.
+Next up: write a rust program to replace `socat` and figure out how to make the host dynamic!

 # Research links